About me:

 For my CV, click here.
 If you would like to contact me, you can reach me via e-mail.

-My research interests range widely over normative ethics, moral epistemology, and metaphysics.
-Recently, I have been especially interested in three sets of questions:
+My research interests range widely over normative ethics, moral psychology, and metaphysics.
+Recently, I have been especially interested in four sets of questions:

-(2) What is the moral significance of the past?
-What, if anything, do we morally owe past generations?
-To what extent, if any, does the meaningfulness of our current pursuits depend on what past generations did?
-Might it be the case that an action can be morally wrong to perform now precisely because one would have had to have a morally worse past in order to be willing to perform it?
-In what ways, if any, does one's personal history influence one's moral obligations?
+(4) What is the moral significance of the past?
+Might some actions be morally wrong to perform now precisely because one would have had to have a morally worse past in order to be willing to perform them?

 For my CV, click here.
 If you would like to contact me, you can reach me via e-mail.

-My research interests range widely over normative ethics, moral epistemology, and metaphysics.
-Recently, I have been especially interested in three sets of questions:
+My research interests range widely over normative ethics, moral psychology, and metaphysics.
+Recently, I have been especially interested in four sets of questions:

-(2) What is the moral significance of the past?
-What, if anything, do we morally owe past generations?
-To what extent, if any, does the meaningfulness of our current pursuits depend on what past generations did?
-Might it be the case that an action can be morally wrong to perform now precisely because one would have had to have a morally worse past in order to be willing to perform it?
-In what ways, if any, does one's personal history influence one's moral obligations?
+(4) What is the moral significance of the past?
+Might some actions be morally wrong to perform now precisely because one would have had to have a morally worse past in order to be willing to perform them?